< Back to blog

 Image credit: QuickBooks

-While not technically a cloud ERP small business software, many try to mold QuickBooks Enterprise with workarounds.
-However, workarounds often break and don’t hold up long-term — especially when it comes to complex, ERP-type workflows.
+While not technically a cloud ERP software, many try to mold QuickBooks Enterprise into one using workarounds.
+However, these workarounds don’t hold up long-term, especially when it comes to complex workflows.

 Features

-• Assisted payroll tax management: QuickBooks Enterprise saves time by handling payroll tax filings automatically.
+• Assisted payroll tax management: QuickBooks saves you time by handling payroll tax filings automatically.

-• End-to-end inventory tracking: QuickBooks Enterprise lets you track the entire sales order fulfillment process in one dashboard.
+• End-to-end inventory tracking: This enables better inventory control and management, as you track your entire sales order fulfillment process in one dashboard.

 Pricing